 We've all heard the saying you are what you eat (and drink).
 Healthy fats like omega-3 fatty acids are essential to growing strong, healthy hair.
 Sims agrees.
 "In some cases, you may need to look internally and assess your lifestyle—diet, water intake, and exercise to improve hair health."
 Avocado, salmon, chia seeds, and eggs are all healthy food staples that may nourish your body (and hair) from the inside out.

 Preventative hair care is vital so that you can stop damage in its tracks.
 Sims recommends using deep conditioning masks with avocado, coconut, aloe vera, and shea butter.
 "Cocktail [them] together," he says.
 "The shea butter is for the consistency, and the nourishing oils aid in restoration and moisture in your hair.
 Sit under the dryer for 20-30 mins or cap heaters for best results."

 We're sorry to have to break the bad news to you, but those split ends you've been working so diligently to repair have to go.
 Try regular trims for hair health and growth.

 Truly healthy hair doesn't just happen.
 It gets to be that way with routine care, meaning you should have some type of routine in place.
 Some women see the word "routine" and think this involves hours upon hours of styling, grooming, and pampering.
 Not so!
 Every good hair regimen should have the following in place:

 - Protein (optional)

-If you choose other treatments such as pre-poos and oil rinsing, that's fine, but they're not necessary.
+You can also add other treatments such as pre-poos and oil rinsing, to the mix for added benefits.
 Smart style choices and a simplified care plan can result in spending no more than 20-30 minutes on your tresses most days, not counting wash and deep conditioning days.